davidmarquis/vagrant-puppet/README.md

 by [Vagrant](http://www.vagrantup.com/).
 The setup covers general Puppet best practices such as externalizing your environment data into Hiera.
 A sample fileserver is also setup if you need it.

-The configuration bundled in this example setup will install and configure a base MySQL server on your Vagrant virtual machine.
-You will obviously change this to whatever your needs are.
+The configuration bundled in this sample setup will install and configure a base MySQL server on your Vagrant virtual machine.
+This is here for demonstration purposes only; you will obviously change this to whatever your needs are.

 ## How to use?